programminghistorian/ph-submissions/en/drafts/originals/computer-vision-deep-learning-pt1.md

 ### Lesson Aims

-These lessons aim to:
+This two-part lesson aim to:

 - Provide an introduction to [deep learning](https://en.wikipedia.org/wiki/Deep_learning)-based computer vision methods for humanities research.
-Deep learning is a branch of machine learning (something we'll discuss in more detail in the lesson)
+Deep learning is a branch of machine learning (something we'll discuss in more detail in the lessons)
 - Give an overview of the steps involved in training a deep learning model
 - Discuss some of the specific considerations around using deep learning/computer vision for humanities research
 - Help you decide whether deep learning might be a useful tool for you

-These lesson don't aim to:
+This two-part lesson does not aim to:

-- Reproduce other more generic introductions to deep learning, though they do cover _some_ of the same material
+- Reproduce other more generic introductions to deep learning, though it does cover _some_ of the same material
 - Cover every detail of deep learning and computer vision; computer vision and deep learning are vast topics and it isn't possible to cover everything here

 ### Suggested Prior Skills